CogitoNTNU/cogitron/README.md

 pip install -r requirements.txt
 ```

-If you want to connect to
+If you want to connect to connect to the machine with SSH you have to setup a SSH server on the machine.

 ### Compile